-While bubble tea and dessert cafe are mushrooming in town, we still think nothing beats a good old belly warming bowl of tong shui.
+While dessert cafes are mushrooming in town, we still think nothing beats a good old belly warming bowl of tong shui.
 Best thing about tong shui is, it comes with cold and hot options.
 Besides that, sometimes tong shui are generally less sweeter as majority of Chinese people aren’t big fan of sweet stuff, at least in Malaysia!

 Sadly, thong shui desserts aren’t commonly found hence today we’re bringing you 10 Places To Get Really Good Tong Shui Around KL & PJ.